 I'm a lecturer in the History of Science Department at Harvard University.
-I received my PhD in 2012 from Sciences Po Paris in political philosophy, and work on the question of justice at the intersection of political philosophy, intellectual history and Science and Technology Studies.
-I have worked and taught on European and American intellectual history as well as the intellectual history of the modern and contemporary Middle East.
-I also work and teach on questions related to gender, health and medicine.
-I'm currently co-authoring a book (with Sherine Hamdy, Brown University) about the role of doctors in the Egyptian revolution, and working on a book manuscript on the normative links between liberalism and socialism.
+Trained in political theory and philosophy and intellectual history, I work on the question of justice at the intersection of political philosophy, intellectual history and science and technology studies.
+With a focus on health and medicine, my research addresses the question of health and social justice, biomedical ethics and the links between medicine and politics, with a geographical focus on the Middle East and a special interest in postcolonial and gender studies.
+In addition to teaching courses on health, medicine and gender, I have also taught courses in European and American intellectual history as well as the intellectual history of the modern and contemporary Middle East.
+I'm currently finishing a book manuscript (co-authored with Sherine Hamdy, Brown University) on the role of doctors in the Egyptian revolution, and working on two other book projects, one on the question of health and social justice in Egypt and the other on the normative links between liberalism and socialism.